Korean axe murder incident: Aftermath

 Although the operation was carried out peacefully, there was concern that it could spark a wider conflict.
-The incident led to increased tensions along the Korean Demilitarized Zone but did not develop into full-scale war.
+The incident led to increased tensions along the Korean Demilitarised Zone but did not develop into full-scale war.
 Some shots were fired at the US helicopter that carried Major General Morris Brady.
 It circled Panmunjom later that day, but no one was injured.

 The United Nations Command had demanded that the North Koreans "punish those involved and make adequate reparations to the families of those killed and injured."
-Later, on the day of Operation Paul Bunyan, it received a message from Kim Il-sung expressing regret at the incident.
+Later, on the day of Operation Paul Bunyan, it received a message from Kim Il Sung expressing regret at the incident.
 The message was relayed by the senior member of the North Korean MAC team (Major General Han Ju-kyong) to the senior UNC MAC member (Rear Admiral Mark Frudden): "It was a good thing that no big incident occurred at Panmunjom for a long period.
 However, it is regretful that an incident occurred in the Joint Security Area, Panmunjom this time.
 An effort must be made so that such incidents may not recur in the future.
 For this purpose both sides should make efforts.
 We urge your side to prevent the provocation.
 Our side will never provoke first, but take self-defensive measures only when provocation occurs.
 This is our consistent stand."
-While not going far enough to satisfy a previously-discussed "acceptable" Northern response, the US administration decided to emphasize it as a step in the right direction, as it was the first time since the Korean War armistice in 1953 that the North had accepted responsibility for violence along the DMZ.
+While not going far enough to satisfy a previously discussed "acceptable" Northern response, the US administration decided to emphasize it as a step in the right direction, as it was the first time since the Korean War armistice in 1953 that the North had accepted responsibility for violence along the DMZ.